zao95/create-serverless-api/README.md

     ```
     /your-project
     └─src
-      ├─api - Directory where the entry point of your API is saved.
-The position should be placed in the x-cdk-lambda-handler of swagger.yaml.
+      ├─api
       │ └─...
-      └─modules - A directory that puts the code that we use in common.
+      └─modules
         ├─...
     ```

+    -   api

+        Directory where the entry point of your API is saved.

+        The position should be placed in the x-cdk-lambda-handler of swagger.yaml.

+    -   api

+        A directory that puts the code that we use in common.

 ## 👏 Contributing